The Life of a Showgirl: Songs

-Release and marketing
+Release and promotion

 Artwork and aesthetic

-The standard cover references Ophelia (left), a Hamlet-inspired painting by John Everett Millais.
+The standard cover references Ophelia (left), an 1850s Hamlet-inspired painting by John Everett Millais.
 Some of the album's artworks feature Bob Mackie's costumes from Jubilee! (right).

 Promotional visuals for The Life of a Showgirl have a glittery, orange-themed color scheme.
-Following the announcement of the album, buildings such as the Empire State Building and Kansas City Union Station were illuminated in orange, and various brands and companies posted glittery-orange memes and parodies on their social media.
-The specific color went viral online; the social media platform Pinterest reported an 8,276 percent surge in searches for "bold orange glitter".

-Photographs for the showgirl-inspired material were shot by the fashion photography duo Mert and Marcus, who had previously worked with Swift on Reputation.
-The standard cover artwork, which references John Everett Millais's Hamlet-inspired painting Ophelia, depicts Swift half-submerged in water while wearing a bralette adorned with lines of diamonds covering her torso, customized by AREA.
+Its showgirl-inspired photographs were shot by Mert and Marcus, who had previously worked with Swift on Reputation.
+The standard cover artwork, which references John Everett Millais's early 1850s Hamlet-inspired painting Ophelia, depicts Swift half-submerged in water while wearing a diamond-lined bralette covering her torso, customized by AREA.
 Parts of the cover fragment Swift's body into pieces resembling shattered glass, and the title The Life of a Showgirl is written in orange glitter.

-Swift stated that the cover was intended to glamorize the offstage aspects of the Eras Tour, stating that each show "ends with [her] in a bathtub."
-Prestige Hong Kongs Surabhi Redkar wrote that "while Ophelia's eyes are left lifeless following her drowning, Swift gazes directly at you from the cover, suggesting that she isn't one to suffer and drown under the norms of patriarchy that once killed Ophelia."
+Swift stated that the cover was intended to glamorize the offstage aspects of the Eras Tour, adding that each show "ends with [her] in a bathtub."
+McDade interpreted the bathtub reference as a "dark callout" to the pain and coercion imposed on showgirls by the entertainment industry, while Prestige Hong Kongs Surabhi Redkar viewed Swift's direct gaze on the cover as reframing the Ophelia painting, portraying her as resisting rather than succumbing to patriarchal norms.
+According to the music theorist Drew Nobile, the album's title conveys that "behind the sequins is a real woman."

-A rhinestone-encrusted bra and thong set worn by Swift for the photoshoot, complete with a headpiece, feathered armbands, and hip accessories, was originally designed by Bob Mackie for the finale of Donn Arden's show Jubilee!.
-One of the album's artworks features Swift in the Jubilee! costume with a yellow headpiece and a choker necklace adorned with three rhinestone pendants, alongside her Eras Tour backup dancers dressed as showgirls.
-Journalists characterized the overall aesthetic of The Life of a Showgirl as depicting the flamboyance and maximalism of showgirls.
-(Note: Journalists such as Harper's Bazaars Joel Calfee, Marie Claires Halie LeSavage, USA Todays Anthony Robledo, and The Timess Olivia Petter.)
-Olivia Petter of The Times viewed the album's promotion as the first time Swift intentionally sexualized her public image, and Halie LeSavage of Marie Claire described the aesthetic as "sensual and sparkling, and the most revealing Swift has ever dressed in the public eye."
+A rhinestone-encrusted bra-and-thong set worn by Swift for the photoshoot, complete with a headpiece, feathered armbands, and hip accessories, was originally designed by Bob Mackie for the finale of the Las Vegas show Jubilee!.
+One artwork features Swift in the Jubilee! costume with a yellow headpiece and a choker adorned with three rhinestone pendants, accompanied by dancers from the Eras Tour dressed as showgirls.
+Journalists characterized the album's aesthetic as depicting the flamboyance and maximalism of showgirls.
+(Note: Journalists such as Harper's Bazaars Joel Calfee, Marie Claires Halie LeSavage, USA Todays Anthony Robledo, and The Timess Olivia Petter) Halie LeSavage of Marie Claire described it as "sensual and sparkling, and the most revealing Swift has ever dressed in the public eye".